hcleung35/SRGAN_Cramer/README.md

 ## SRGAN_Cramer
 We apply Cramer GAN to SRGAN, which is a GAN based super resolution algorithm.

 ***This repo was forked from @zsdonghao 's [tensorlayer/srgan](https://github.com/tensorlayer/srgan) repo.
 We implement the Cramer GAN for SRGAN based on this repo.
 We changed some loss functions in the original code so as to determine the Cramer distance.
-Many thanks to @zsdonghao again, for his great effoct on the reimplementation.***
+Many thanks to @zsdonghao again, for his great effort on the reimplementation.***

 ### SRGAN Architecture